keptn/lifecycle-toolkit/docs-new/docs/contribute/software/dev-environ.md

 ### End-to-end test

-From the `lifecycle-operator` directory, run the end-to-end tests:
+From the `lifecycle-operator` or `scheduler` directory, run the end-to-end tests:

   ```shell
   make e2e-test